VarynInc/site-monitor/README.md

 view the stats and operation of the site monitor (the site monitor will handle out-bound requests on ports 80 or 443 according to your configuration.)

+If the configuration changes the service must be restarted to read the updated configuration.

 ## Operation

 ## Deployment

+Package and deploy as a Node.js app.

 ## License

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

 ## Contributing

+This is open source software.
+[Create issues](https://github.com/VarynInc/site-monitor/issues), fork the repo, issue a [pull request](https://github.com/VarynInc/site-monitor/pulls).

 ## About